shotgunsoftware/developer.shotgunsoftware.com/docs/en/shotgun/webhooks.md

 The payload sent to the webhook's URL contains information describing the event that occurred in Shotgun and who triggered it.
 It is provided in JSON format.

-{% include warning title="Payload size" content="The maximum size of a delivery's payload is one megabyte.
+{% include warning title="Payload size" content="The maximum size of a delivery's payload is 1 megabyte.
 Any event triggered in Shotgun that would result in a payload size larger than 1 megabyte will have its `new_value` and `old_value` keys removed, and a `warning` key added that contains a message explaining what happened, why, and how to retrieve the entire event log entry from Shotgun." %}

 ##### Example payload